Who should attend this event?

 Children are welcome to attend however we do not offer onsite childcare services.
 Guardians must accompany their children at all times during the event.

-Can we register for specific workshops ahead of time?
+Can attendees pre-register for specific workshops ahead of time?

-How can I get to and from the event?
+How can attendees get to and from the event?